kontena/pharos-cluster/README.md

 ## Addons

-Kupo includes common functionality as addons.
+Pharos Cluster includes common functionality as addons.
 Addons can be enabled by introducing and enabling them in `cluster.yml`.

 ### Ingress NGINX